 City-owned vacant and underutilized sites in existing residential zones can accommodate 29 additional units (6 very low income, 6 low income, and 17 moderate income units).
 The remaining 76 units (46 very low income, 9 low income, and 21 moderate income) can be accommodated on City-owned underutilized nonresidential sites where the City is proposing to redesignate as mixed use as part of the Comprehensive General Plan Update that is underway.
 Rezoning to implement the General Plan will follow within one year of the General Plan Update.
-The proposed land use densities for these mixed use designations ranges from 40 to 85 du/ac.
+The proposed land use densities for these mixed use designations ranges from are 40 to 60 and 40 to 85 du/ac.
+The minimum density at these mixed use zones is 40 units per acre.
+Specifically, the identified mixed use sites in the inventory are all located along Atlantic Boulevard and Washington Boulevard with a density range of 40 to 85 du/ac.
+Therefore, for the remaining 76 units of RHNA that must be accommodated on sites requiring rezoning to mixed use, the City is committed to rezoning at least two acres of mixed use land based on a minimum density of 40 units per acre.